 Foundry I, a three-story, mixed-use development in East Austin, delivered in August 2019.
 The building is located on the southwest corner of Fourth Street and Comal Street, just one block from the major Plaza Saltillo development on East Fifth Street.

-DPR Construction occupies 27,775 sf of the 75,369 sf of office building, alongside 26,994 sf of co-working space leased by Bond Collective and 14,667 sf of office space for architecture firm Perkins & Will.
+DPR Construction occupies 27,775 square feet of the 75,369-square-foot office building.
+There is also 26,994 square feet of co-working space leased by Bond Collective and 14,667 square feet of office space for architecture firm Perkins & Will.
 In addition to office space, the building features 17 residential units.

-Construction has begun on Foundry II, a six-story building with 160,000+ sf of office space located at catty-corner from Foundy I at 1600 E. Fourth Street.
+Construction has begun on Foundry II, a six-story building with over 160,000 square feet of office space located catty-corner from Foundy I at 1600 E. Fourth Street.

 Cielo Property Group is developing Foundry and Foundry II.